 At Healthy Hemp Oil, we are passionate advocates of cannabis awareness and encourage everyone to participate in learning about cannabis, not just in its use but also raising awareness about cannabis, its potential effects, and how it can fit into our larger lives and local communities.
 There are many ways you can get active in your support and advocacy of cannabis.
-Here are some of our favourites.
+Here are some of our favorites.

-1. Experiment with a CBD recipe.
+1. Experiment with a CBD recipe

-The current CBD landscape offers numerous different forms of administering and using CBD.
+The current CBD landscape offers numerous forms of administering and using CBD.
 Cooking with CBD is one of the most fun, allowing you to combine your culinary skills with the potential health effects of cannabidiol.
 While there are plenty of recipes out there, incorporating CBD into your food doesn’t have to be difficult.